-In delivering our vision and mission, the Solid & Hazardous Waste Management Department follows the County Manager's Enduring Guiding Principles, and is continually cognizant of our priorities.
+In delivering our vision and mission, the Solid & Hazardous Waste Management Division follows the County Manager's Enduring Guiding Principles, and is continually cognizant of our priorities.

 Stay in Compliance

 Meet the Demand with Sustainability

 Focus on the Customer

 Business Determinants: The Solid Waste & Hazardous Management Division operates under the following business determinants.

 Provide Collier County with an efficient and economical balance of public and private services that meet state requirements for solid waste collection and disposal in a manner to assure the public health and safety, and to protect the air, water, and land resources.

 Operate in support of the Board-approved Integrated Solid & Hazardous Waste Management Strategy's four components.